marklogic-community/corb2/README.md

 **INIT-MODULE**, **URIS-MODULE**, **PROCESS-MODULE**, **PRE-BATCH-MODULE** and **POST-BATCH-MODULE** can be specified adhoc by adding prefix '|ADHOC' for XQuery or JavaScript (with .sjs or .js extension) at the end.
 Adhoc XQuery or JavaScript remains local to the CoRB and not deployed to MarkLogic.
 The XQuery or JavaScript module should be in its named file and that file should be available on the file system, including being on the java classpath for CoRB.

-**Examples:**
+**Adhoc Examples:**
-`PRE-BATCH-MODULE=adhoc-pre-batch.xqy|ADHOC` adhoc-pre-batch.xqy must be on the classpath or in the current directory.
+* `PRE-BATCH-MODULE=adhoc-pre-batch.xqy|ADHOC` adhoc-pre-batch.xqy must be on the classpath or in the current directory.
-`PROCESS-MODULE=/path/to/file/adhoc-transform-module.xqy|ADHOC` XQuery module file with full path in the file system.
+* `PROCESS-MODULE=/path/to/file/adhoc-transform-module.xqy|ADHOC` XQuery module file with full path in the file system.
-`URIS-MODULE=adhoc-uris.sjs|ADHOC` Adhoc JavaScript module in the classpath or current directory.
+* `URIS-MODULE=adhoc-uris.sjs|ADHOC` Adhoc JavaScript module in the classpath or current directory.

 ### JavaScript Modules
 JavaScript modules are supported with Marklogic 8 and can be used in place of an XQuery module.
 However, if returning multiple values (ex: URIS-MODULE), values must be returned as a [ValueIterator](https://docs.marklogic.com/js/ValueIterator).
 MarkLogic JavaScript API has helper functions to convert Arrays into ValueIterator ([`xdmp.arrayValues()`](https://docs.marklogic.com/xdmp.arrayValues)) and inserting values into another ValueIterator ([`fn.insertBefore()`](https://docs.marklogic.com/fn.insertBefore)).